JackSummerfield1/mildew-detection-in-cherry-leaves-p5/README.md

 - We suspect cherry leaves with powdery mildew have visual defects, normally this is indicated by numerous white/ grayish powdery spots covering a large area of the leaf, compared to that of healthy cherry leaves.
   - An average image study can assist in the investigation.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The Rationale to Map the Business Requirements to the Data Visualisations and ML Tasks

 - ### Business Requirement 1: Data Visualisation
   - The average (mean) and variability (standard deviation) of the images for, healthy and mildew cherry leaves, will be presented.